MITx MicroMasters® Program Pathway to the Global Development Practice Degree

 Submitting Your Application

 During the semester that you are completing the proseminar, submit the official application to the program.
-Don't delay!
+Do not delay!
+It is critical to your admission and degree program success to prioritize the degree course required for admission and apply to the program before completing subsequent courses.
 We have fall, spring, and summer admission cycles.

 If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Data, Economics, and Development Policy as well as the required Harvard course, grades, and cumulative GPA—you’ll be admitted, after which you’ll take seven more courses to earn the degree.